tomassedovic/quicksilver-roguelike/README.md

 is always a little special.
 We often need to access it directly to show its health bar, update it's position on key presses, etc.

-So let's also save the player's index.
+So let's also store the player's index.
 That way we can look them up any time we want.

 Put this in `Game::new` right after the `generate_entities()` call: